aqib-javed1119/Java-and-other-front-end-projects/README.md

 - 🔭 I’m currently working on making personal projects on web development
 - 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on mobile and web application developmen
+- 👯 I’m looking to collaborate on mobile and web application development
 - 📫 How to reach me: https://www.linkedin.com/in/aqib-javed1119/
 - 😄 Pronouns: He / His
 - ⚡ Fun fact: I code when I sleep